pythops/tenere/README.md

 ## llama.cpp

-To use `llama.cpp` as the backemd, you'll need to provide the url that points to the server :
+To use `llama.cpp` as the backend, you'll need to provide the url that points to the server :

 ```toml
 [llamacpp]